Profile photo Sander van der Laan

 Biography

-As a means to this end, I am currently working on integrating Bayesian fine-mapping methodology, co-localization, causal inference through Mendelian Randomization, expression and methylation quantitative trait loci analyses, GWAS, single-cell RNA sequencing, and plaque characterization based on high-throughput imaging of histological slides and machine learning algorithms.
+As a means to this end, my team is currently working on integrating Bayesian fine-mapping methodology, co-localization, causal inference through Mendelian Randomization, expression and methylation quantitative trait loci analyses, GWAS, single-cell RNA sequencing, and plaque characterization based on high-throughput imaging of histological slides and machine learning algorithms.
 This has resulted in the identification of 28 loci with a substrate in plaques that harbor genes potentially causal to atherosclerosis and amenable to therapy.
-We are currently pursuing several targets in vitro.

-I support and promote principles of Open Science by letting values of quality and integrity, science for the benefit of all, fairness, equity, diversity and inclusiveness guide my work.
-I value transparency, reproducibility, and critique, accountability, responsibility, and collaboration.
-The Future of Science is Open, as is my Science.
+My team supports and promotes principles of Open Science by letting values of quality and integrity, science for the benefit of all, fairness, equity, diversity and inclusiveness guide our work.
+We value transparency, reproducibility, and critique, accountability, responsibility, and collaboration.
+The Future of Science is Open, as is our Science.

-I actively contributed to the International Stroke Genetics Consortium.
+I actively contribute to the International Stroke Genetics Consortium.
 In addition, I made some contributions to international consortia, including GENIUS-CHDGIANTGLGCGoDMC, and various other international consortia.

-Together with Menno de Winther and Jeffrey Kroon I re-activated the Dutch Atherosclerosis Society and am currently a member of the DAS board.
+Together with Menno de Winther and Jeffrey Kroon, I re-activated the Dutch Atherosclerosis Society and I am one of the driving forces in the current DAS board.

 I hold a degree in Biology (BSc) and Medical Biology (MSc) from the Utrecht University, Utrecht, the Netherlands.
 I obtained my PhD in 2016 entitled "The genetics of carotid atherosclerosis - Associations with clinical outcome and histological plaque characteristics" under supervision of professor Gerard Pasterkamp, professor Paul I.W. de Bakker, and doctor Jessica van Setten.
 The thesis is publicly available here and it is the first thesis accompanied by a soundtrack available on Spotify.